MoeYasir/Enlightenment/README.md

 -You can make quick help for urgent needs and it will directly show you the nearest available hospital with ambulance service.

--It’s also straightforward to book appointments in the hospital and chose which specialist you wanna see.
+-It’s also straightforward to book appointments in the hospital and choose which specialist you wanna see.

 -Our priority is our patients so it will make sense to provide them with private ambulances due to the slow response of public ones.